Danish12365/AI-and-Data-Science-6-Months/README.md

 ## 📚 Course Outline

-This course is broken down into over 100 lectures. **Click the "Details" arrow below to expand the full syllabus.**
+This course is broken down into Total 184 lectures. **Click the "Details" arrow below to expand the full syllabus.**

 <details>
 <summary><b>Expand Full 102-Day Lecture Syllabus</b></summary>